B2.3 Use mental math strategies to calculate percents of whole numbers, including 1%, 5%, 10%, 15%, 25%, and 50%, and explain the strategies used.

 Mental Math

 Everyday life presents many opportunities to perform operations with percents.
-For example, provincial sales tax on purchases and sports data use percents.
-Estimation skills and mental math skills are characteristics of number sense and operations sense.
-A variety of mental math strategies can be used including rounding, decomposition, and the use of benchmarks.
-Here are some examples of their use in mental math situations.
+For example, provincial sales tax on purchases are calculated using percents and sports data are often presented using percents.
+Estimation and mental math skills are characteristics of good number and operation sense.
+A variety of mental math strategies can be used including rounding, decomposing, and the use of benchmarks.
+Some examples of these strategies used in mental math situations include:

 Rounding